AnelMusic/anelmusic.github.io/posts/prompt-caching.md

 **Delta.** The newest observation, tool output, or user message.
 Runtime controls and timestamps.
 This content is replaced each step and always appears last.

 The strongest version of the rule is this.
-Step N should be Step N minus one with additional text appended.
+Step N should be Step N-1 with additional text appended.
 Nothing edited.
 Nothing reordered.

 ## Tool Schemas Must Be Token-Identical